ollypom/ee-jenkins/docs/kubernetes.md

 Due to a limitation in Docker EE 2.0, we have to manually configure permissions for the Jenkins SA rather than using Kubernetes RBAC yaml.
 This should be changing soon.

 Login to your UCP as an Administrator > User Management > Grants.
-Click New Grant in the top corner, and create a Full Control.
-Using the Jenkins Namespace as your Resource Set, Full Control as your Role, and the Jenkins-Servie-Account as your subject.
+To mount the Docker Socket into a Slave container, we require some high privileges.
+Click New Grant in the top corner, select the Jenkins Service account, the Role Full Control and the Resource Set is All Namespaces.

 ![SA RBAC](/docs/images/sarbac.png?raw=true "SA RBAC")